 If you were to ask someone to name one of the world’s most fantastic railway journeys, they would normally reply with the Trans-Siberian route or the Orient Express, but did you know that Scotland boasts railway excursions that are rated as some of the best?
-As these trains travel through outstanding scenery with mountains, lochs and forest-wooded valleys, you will be fascinated that they compete with anything else in the world.
+How about a Scottish Railway Journey through outstanding scenery with mountains, lochs and forest-wooded valleys?
+You will be fascinated that they compete with anything else in the world.

-If you look on Rent My Caravan you can find Static Caravans for hire in Scotland direct from owners, short or long term breaks.
+If you look at the Rent My Caravan website, you will find Static Caravans for hire in Scotland direct from owners, short or long term breaks.
 You can book one or more Static Caravans as bases for your choice of a Scottish railway journey.

 West Highland Line

 This iconic line, understood to be the world’s finest railway journey, travels north from the city of Glasgow following the banks of the famous Loch Lomond; then deep into the Scottish Highland areas, with a spectacular ending approach to Fort William, where you will glimpse Ben Nevis, Britain’s highest mountain, in the distance.